-27.2.1.
+- 27.2.1.
+To ensure a smooth transition to the next year, children will have a transition day at the academy and staff members will hold transition meetings where necessary and will liaise with feeder schools. - 27.2.2.
 To ensure behaviour is continually monitored and the right support is in place, information related to the behaviour issues of any child will be transferred to relevant staff at the start of the term or year.